 Residencies at Storyknife in Homer, Alaska, are either for two or four weeks.
 Resident’s food and lodging is covered during the period of their residency, but travel to and from Homer, Alaska, is the responsibility of the resident.
 Residents stay in individual cabins & dine at the main house.
 An on-staff chef is responsible for food preparation.

 Four week residencies begin on the 1st of each month and end on the 28th.
-Two week residencies begin on the 1st of each month and end on the 15th.
+Two week residencies begin on the 1st of each month and end on the 15th OR begin on the 15th and end on the 28th.
 Residencies are available April through October.

 - Be woman-identified

 - Be 21 years of age or older

 - Apply as an individual artist, not a collaborative group or team

 Please note that the Board of Directors of Storyknife has mandated that all residents must be vaccinated and appropriately boosted against COVID-19 and show proof of that vaccination prior to residency.

 You will provide a work sample and answer four questions (each answer 300 words or fewer).

 - How have you sought to educate yourself as a writer?
 (Formal education not a prerequisite, but evidence of curiosity and learning in your applicable genre is.)